janemaguire/css-squares/README.md

 Each square has it's own styling which you can easily copy for use in other projects.

-We have kept thing simple:
+We have kept things simple:
 ## Built With
 * [HTML]
 * [CSS]